uq-eresearch/oztrack/readme.txt

     yum install R

-There are further libraries used in this project that are installed by running intall.packages in the R interpreter (run the "R" command from Linux console).
+There are further libraries used in this project that are installed by running install.packages in the R interpreter (run the "R" command from Linux console, as root with -E switch).

     install.packages(c("Rserve"), dependencies=TRUE)